vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/sa-kubeconfig/sa-kubeconfig.md

-When [connecting using kubectl](../../connect/kubectl) to a Kubernetes cluster in Managed Containers, [kubeconfig is used](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).
-Kubeconfig is usually used to work with the cluster from the VK Cloud management console, which is configured to use [single sign-on technology](../../concepts/access-management).
+When [connecting using kubectl](/en/kubernetes/k8s/connect/kubectl) to a Kubernetes cluster in Managed Containers, [kubeconfig is used](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).
+Kubeconfig is usually used to work with the cluster from the VK Cloud management console, which is configured to use [single sign-on technology](/en/kubernetes/k8s/concepts/access-management).
 So when working with `kubectl` you periodically need to enter your password.

 This authentication process is inconvenient when working with automated tools that need access to the cluster.
 To work with them, it is more convenient to use the kubeconfig file for the service account.
 This kubeconfig allows you to authenticate with a token with an infinite lifetime, without entering a password.

-## Preparatory steps
+## Before you begin

 {include(/en/_includes/_create-test-cluster.md)}

    When creating a cluster, select the **Assign external IP** option.
 Select other cluster parameters at your discretion.

-1. [Make sure](../../connect/kubectl) that you can connect to the created cluster using `kubectl`.
+1. [Make sure](/en/kubernetes/k8s/connect/kubectl) that you can connect to the created cluster using `kubectl`.

    In this case, kubeconfig will be used, downloaded from the VK Cloud management console.